ais-dotnet/Ais.Net/Documentation/articles/intro.md

 ## Low-allocation design

 Ais.Net is designed to minimize GC overhead.
-As with any library there is some initial memory overhead to pay simple to use the code, but once you are up and running it is possible to process messages with no per-message allocations.
+As with any library there is some initial memory overhead to pay simply to use the code, but once you are up and running it is possible to process messages with no per-message allocations.

 The benchmarks built into the library source repository include a test that extracts location